Formula E puts India back on world motorsport map but will it revive Indian motorsport? | Sports-Games

 ''With the state government involved this time, there will be no messing around.
 When Formula 1 left India, custom clearance was the smallest of the problems.
 Notices from the tax department to F1 teams, drivers, and F1 itself scared them away.

-''I hope the political differences of state and center don't become a stumbling block.
-I vividly remember the Jaypee Group had to pay Rs 10 crore towards the National Sports Development every year to get the central government's approval.
-Once it became three days before the race.
+''I hope the political differences between state and center won't become a stumbling block.
+I vividly remember the Jaypee Group had to pay Rs 10 crore towards the National Sports Development Fund every year to get the central government's approval.
+Once the approval came three days before the race.

 ''India will be hosting a Formula E race which is the newest technology of racing and we should be proud of that.
 It is going to give us global eyeballs,'' added Chandhok.